gitlabform/gitlabform/docs/upgrade.md

        foo: yes
 ```

-Alternatively update your YAML to be compatible with `yaml 1.2` specification, for example by replacing `yes` with `true` in the above example.
+Alternatively update your YAML to be compatible with `yaml 1.2` specification, for example by replacing `yes` with `true` in the above example, and any instances of `no` with `false`.

 ## From 4.\* to 5.\*